awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-guardduty-threatintelset.md

 # AWS::GuardDuty::ThreatIntelSet<a name="aws-resource-guardduty-threatintelset"></a>

 The `AWS::GuardDuty::ThreatIntelSet` resource specifies a new `ThreatIntelSet`\.
-A `ThreatIntelSet` consists of known malicious IP addresses\.
-GuardDuty generates findings based on the `ThreatIntelSet` when it is activated\.
+A `ThreatIntelSet` consists of known malicious IP addresses\. generates findings based on the `ThreatIntelSet` when it is activated\.

 ## Syntax<a name="aws-resource-guardduty-threatintelset-syntax"></a>